Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 What Is Tobacco Addiction?

-Balfour in his 2015 research, ‘The role of mesoaccumbens dopamine in nicotine dependence’ reports that nicotine, one of the chemicals found in tobacco, is the primary cause of tobacco addiction.
+According to Balfour D. J.’s 2015 study, ‘The role of mesoaccumbens dopamine in nicotine dependence’ reports that nicotine, one of the chemicals found in tobacco, is the primary cause of tobacco addiction.

 What Are The Symptoms Of Tobacco Addiction?